 Venice’s most famous attraction is the Bridge of Sighs.
 The Bridge of Sighs viewing bridge is always crowded!
 The Bridge of Sighs can be walked through, but few people realize this.
 The two-way bridge links the Doge’s Palace to the prison across the canal.

-The Doge’s Palace, a magnificent museum and gallery, leads to the bridge.
-The tiny bridge windows offer views of San Giorgio Maggiore Island on the way back from the prison.
-Crossing the Bridge of Sighs is one of Venice’s best-hidden gems!
+The Doge’s Palace, a magnificent museum and gallery, serves as the entrance to the Bridge of Sighs.
+As you cross the bridge, the tiny windows offer glimpses of the picturesque San Giorgio Maggiore Island.
+Discovering and crossing the Bridge of Sighs is one of Venice’s best-hidden gems!

 7. Take A Day Trip To Burano

-Burano is a small Venetian Lagoon island.
-It’s a 40-minute water taxi from St. Mark’s Square.
+Burano is a charming small island located in the Venetian Lagoon.
+It can be reached by taking a 40-minute water taxi ride from St. Mark’s Square.

 Pink, blue, yellow, and greenhouses distinguish this modest fishing community.
 It’s a rainbow with canals.